yairchu/yairchu.github.io/site/posts/what-is-oo.md

 ## OOP

-*Object-oriented programming* extended procedural programming with *encapsulation* and *method namespacing*.
+*Object-oriented programming* extended procedural programming with *encapsulation* and *namespacing* (initially for "methods").
 These now-common features were made popular by the OOP movement.

+In modern day, the only distinguishingly OOP feature (which non-OO languages lack) is method namespacing.

-## Method namespacing
+## Namespacing

+### Methods

 Method namespacing allows us to give the same name to different "methods" (aka "functions").